Press enter to see results or esc to cancel.

 Our Rating: 8.5/10

-While the novelty of some of the starters and the overall ambiance of the restaurant was cool, prior to the main course, we were feeling slightly underwhelmed.
+While the novelty of some of the starters and the overall ambiance of the restaurant were appealing, prior to the main course, we felt slightly underwhelmed.
 Only by happenstance did we get an astounding treat, though.
 After all, the waitress was pushing the ribeye, yet we persevered and went for the “Lamb Dinosaur Bones,” and wow!
-Indeed, the lamb was cooked to perfection, but it also arrived in a giant dish with scrumptious vegetables.
-Quite frankly, the lamb was simply next level.
-Of note is that the lamb is Chef Masanotti’s creation, and she takes pride in placing it on the menu.
+Indeed, the lamb was cooked to perfection, but it also arrived in a large dish accompanied by scrumptious vegetables.
+Quite frankly, the lamb was next level.
+Notably, the lamb is Chef Masanotti’s creation, and she takes pride in featuring it on the menu.
 The lamb is in contrast to some of the more standard issue Shani creations and, in our view, stands in its own league.
-After all, we also ordered the “Most Famous Malka Schnitzel,” which was crispy and good but not nearly in the league of the lamb.
+After all, we also ordered the “Most Famous Malka Schnitzel,” which was crispy and good, but not nearly in the league of the lamb.

 The Drinks